 Alexandru BUMBAS (IRET/Sorbonne Nouvelle, INALCO)

 Alexandru holds a PhD in Theatre Studies (Sorbonne Nouvelle).
 He is a playwright, stage director, artistic director, and founder of the theatre company La Citadelle dystopique.
 In 2020, he was awarded the Aide Nationale à la création dramatique ARTCENA.
 He is currently working on the exploration of dystopias in contemporary theatre.
 More recently, at INALCO, he has started a second PhD in Jewish Studies, in which he explores the theatre of Judaism in an anthropological perspective (Ezekiel the Tragedian, Leone de’ Sommi, Hanoch Levin).
 For this second PhD project he was awarded with a research scholarship by the Rothschild Foundation.
-His first monograph, La dystopie théâtrale. Émergence d’une nouvelle forme dramatique, will be published soon at the Complicités Publishing House in Paris.
+His first monograph, La dystopie théâtrale. Émergence d’une nouvelle forme dramatique, has been recently published at the Complicités Publishing House in Paris.

 Co-editor: Nadin MAI (The Arts of Slow Cinema)